 When the Manning School revamped the DSLC and rebranded it as the Manning Leaders Council, Aurora was voted its first president heading into her senior year.
 She has worked to create a more collaborative environment and improve the communication between the Manning School’s 14 different student organizations.

-Outside the classroom, Aurora has spent summers working as a marketing and business development intern at a tutoring company, a marketing associate for a software developer and, most recently, as a recruitment operations coordinator in the university’s Graduate Admissions
+Outside the classroom, Aurora has spent summers working as a marketing and business development intern at a tutoring company, a marketing associate for a software developer and, most recently, as a recruitment operations coordinator in the university’s Graduate Admissions office.

 And then there’s her volunteer work with the Lowell Association for the Blind, Habitat for Humanity and the International Medical Equipment Collaborative.